kev197/bayes-filter-sim/README.md

 <img src="https://github.com/user-attachments/assets/3126c4f3-ee85-48fe-bfeb-4ceee12edc17" alt="image" width="400"/>

 The preceding examples resample at every time step, but we can choose to resample only after the effective sample size metric falls below a certain threshold.
+Then, because the particles are no longer i.i.d. at every time step the weights should not be set all the same as before, at least until they are resampled again.
 I visualized higher probability particles as being larger.
 Notice that this leads to some degeneracy as many particles have a negligible impact on the pdf.

 <img src="https://github.com/user-attachments/assets/c146da04-b008-4c4a-99ad-b35fec934075" alt="image" width="400"/>

 We can choose to increase the number of particles at the cost of computational resources.
 This is with 10000 particles.
-Within the constraints of this particular sim, ~150 particles seems to have the best computation-to-convergence-rate trade off, but in other applications the particle count may be increased further to reduce error at the cost of efficiency.

 ## Performance Metrics